Achievable logoAchievable logo

 • Investment experience and knowledge

-Once the new account form is completed, it’s forwarded to a Registered Options Principal (ROP - Series 4) or General Securities Sales Supervisor (Series 9/10), who analyzes the information provided and determines if the account should be approved.
-Should the account be approved, the firm must send the investor a summarization of their background and financial information (e.g., investment experience/knowledge, net worth) within 15 calendar days.
-This process allows the customer to affirm the documentation on file is correct.
-The customer verifies the information on file by negative confirmation (affirmation), which means the investor only needs to respond if the information on file is incorrect.
-If the customer does not respond, the firm assumes the details on file are correct.
+If the account is approved, the firm must send the investor a summary of the background and financial information on file (e.g., investment experience/knowledge, net worth) within 15 calendar days.
+This gives the customer a chance to confirm the information is accurate.
+The customer verifies the information through negative confirmation (affirmation), meaning the customer only needs to respond if the information is incorrect.
+If the customer doesn’t respond, the firm assumes the information is correct.

 Sidenote